Aurorastation/Aurora.3/.github/CONTRIBUTING.md

 For conditional rendering try to prefer to use `v-show` attribute when change is expected to be often occurring.
 Use `v-if` when you need `v-else` and switch is expected expected not often.

 ### Reusability
-If there is segment of ui that is used multiple times with different content. then we strongly encourage making of new component.
-If that component is general or may be reused globally, then it should be made in to global component (placed in `vui` folder), else it should be made in to ui specific component that must be placed in folder inside `view` folder.
+If there is segment of UI that is used multiple times with different content, then we strongly encourage making of new component.
+If that component is general or may be reused globally, then it should be made in to global component (placed in `vui` folder), else it should be made in to UI specific component that must be placed in folder inside `view` folder.